 Connie Whitaker brings to the organization over 10 years of nonprofit administration experience.
 Prior to joining the Foundation, Connie served as administrator at the Alabama Coastal Foundation and as external relations director at Feeding the Gulf Coast.
 Connie earned a Bachelor of Administration degree from Georgia State University and is a graduate of Leadership Baldwin County Class of 2015.
-Connie serves on the board of the Partnership for Gulf Coast Land Conservation and the Eastern Shore Water Management Plan (WMP) Steering Committee.
+Connie serves on the board of the Gulf Coast Center for Ecotourism and Sustainability, Partnership for Gulf Coast Land Conservation and the Eastern Shore Water Management Plan (WMP) Steering Committee.
 Connie also volunteers with the Eastern Shore Chamber of Commerce, serving as committee member and past chair of the Mayor’s Prayer Breakfast.
 In her spare time, Connie enjoys all types of outdoor activities, from kayaking to fishing, cycling, walks on the beach with her dogs and hikes through the area’s nature preserves.

 Outreach and Volunteer Coordinator